Torphedo/pd_loader_core/readme.md

 or questions, check the FAQ section.
 There (might) already be an answer there.

 ## Usage
-The `mods` folder used by the virtual filesystem is at the following location:
-`%LOCALAPPDATA%\Packages\Microsoft.MSEsper_8wekyb3d8bbwe\RoamingState\mods`
-This folder will be created when you run the plugin manager for the first time, or when you run the included `setup_junction.bat` script.
-This script sets up a hard link (similar to a shortcut) that lets you easily access the mods folder without needing to go to this long folder path every time.
+When you run PDPL for the first time, a `mods` folder will be created next to the EXE, and `pd_loader_core.dll` will be copied into the folder.
+Don't create a `mods` folder yourself, because the one PDPL creates is actually a junction (like a shortcut) to `%LOCALAPPDATA%\Packages\Microsoft.MSEsper_8wekyb3d8bbwe\RoamingState\mods`.
+This path is the only place where the game is allowed load files from.

 To start the game with mods, run `pdpl.exe` (found on the [Releases](https://github.com/Torphedo/pd_loader_core/releases) page).
 *This will close Phantom Dust if it's already open*.
-You'll know mods are enabled if the version number on the title screen reads `0.00`.
 Mods are only enabled when you run the game using `pdpl.exe`.

 If you want to see console output from mods, you'll have to sideload the game by following [this guide](https://phantomdust.miraheze.org/wiki/Help:Dumping_the_game_files).

 Whenever you put anything into the `mods` folder, ***make sure to copy the file(s), not move them***.
-If you move the file, it won't be encrypted correctly by Windows and neither the game nor the mods will be able to read it.
+If you move the file, it won't have its permissions set correctly by Windows, and neither the game nor the mods will be able to read it.

 # Editing Game Files
 To replace a file in the game, place it in the mods folder with the same path it would have in the original game.